 Many years ago the village consisted of numerous thatched cottages built chiefly of chalk and flint, with water drawn from deep wells.
 Very few of the original cottages survive, having fallen into disrepair during the 50’s and 60’s.
 Some of those remaining are now listed.
 However, the modern village is very different with many new homes built during the last fifty years.
 Although the village still has no mains drainage, being served by individual or group septic tanks, it does now have mains water and gas.

 A large part of the parish was designated a Conservation Area in January 1995.

 In the 2011 census the parish of Winterborne Whitechurch had 354 dwellings, 331 households and a population of 757.

 Another area of the village which has changed is Chescombe Court.
 This was built in 1973 as a warden assisted block of flats for elderly residents.
 It was completely modernised early in the 21st century and now provides homes for the over 55’s and is run by Spectrum Housing.

 There have also been many changes at the village school.
 Dunbury School was the first federated school in the country.
 Originally for Key Stage 1 children, it had four bases in four villages.
 However, when Dorset decided to move to a two tier system the building at Whitechurch was modernised and enlarged.
 It became the Key Stage 2 base and the younger children are now at the only other used base in Winterborne Kingston.
-Last year the school made another change and became an Academy under the Diocese of Salisbury Academy Trust.

 The buildings along Rook Lane leading to Lower Street near to the former Horse Engine (which is an exceptionally significant dual-designated Grade 2 listed building and Scheduled Ancient Monument ) were converted several years ago and now houses several rural businesses.